yaaminiv/yaaminiv.github.io/_posts/2026-02-02-Green-Crab-Experiment-2023-Part85.md

 # Remove contaminated sequences from the transcriptome

 python ${HOME_DIR}/06d-fata_subsetter.py ${TRINITY_DIR}/trinity_out_dir/Trinity.fasta ${OUTPUT_DIR}/contam_list.txt REMOVE
+mv ${OUTPUT_DIR}/contam_lis_REMOVE.fasta ${OUTPUT_DIR}/transcriptome_contamRemoved.fasta
 ```

 I saved the script and started a new job.
+Thankfully, this one didn't require any troubleshooting!
+My first round of cleaning is officially complete, and my resultant file is `transcriptome_contamRemoved.fasta`.
+My next step is to annotate the transcriptome with `EnTap`, which will end with an additional round of transcriptome cleaning.

 ### Going forward

-1. Clean transcriptome with `blastn`
-2. Annotate transcriptome with `EnTap`
+1. Annotate transcriptome with `EnTap`
 3. Quantify transcripts with `salmon`
 4. Identify differentially expressed genes
 5. Additional strand-specific analysis in the supergene region